zZissou/tunely/docs/sprint3.md

 1. Fix any issues you encounter, until you can see that it's also adding songs for each album.

-## Step 3: display
+## Step 3: Display

 Let's go back to `app.js` and our html.
 If you check the output of your AJAX call, you should see that we're already retrieving songs with each album.
 Double-check this before you proceed.

-We'll change the client to add another `<li>` after the ones that are already being generated for each album.
-We'll list our songs in there.
+We'll change the client to add another `<li>` for all the songs on the album after the `<li>`'s already being generated for each album for artist name, etc.
 For now we're just going to make this super simple and output something like:

 ```html